Toll Free: 877-992-8377

 Wrap all gifts for the wedding party and write each attendant a nice note.

-Call or email wedding party to relay critical info related to rehearsal and wedding (dates, times, directions, duties).
+Call or email wedding party to relay critical info related to rehearsal and wedding such as dates, times, directions, duties.

 Discuss music with ceremony musicians and agree on final choices.